 What we think

-The current five-year financial settlement for the NHS provides welcome relief for services after a decade of sustained funding pressure.
-The deal will see the NHS budget increase by 3.4 per cent on average each year, generous compared to the 1 per cent increases over the past decade but less than the long-term average of 3.7 per cent and not sufficient to restore provider finances, improve performance against waiting time targets and kick-start the process of reform.
+In June 2018, the Prime Minister announced a five-year funding settlement: a 3.4 per cent average real-terms increase in NHS England’s budget between 2019/20 and 2023/24.
+This is generous compared to the 1.4 per cent increases over much of the past decade but less than the long-term average of 3.7 per cent and not enough to respond to all the challenges facing the NHS before the Covid-19 pandemic.
+These challenges include the need to restore provider finances, improve performance against waiting time targets and kick-start the process of reform.
 It also excludes important areas of health and care spending, such as investment in buildings and equipment, training for clinical staff and local authority budgets for public health and adult social care.
 To fulfil the ambitions of The NHS Long-Term Plan, a more coherent and consistent approach to NHS funding is needed.

 The government faces difficult decisions as a result of the uncertain economic context due to Covid-19 and the United Kingdom leaving the European Union.
 Ultimately, funding levels for public services are a political choice.